bence-szalai/datasci-phd-course/README.md

 ## Week 7 - 2020-10-21

-*Intro to R V: CRAN and Bioconductor, using dplyr*
+*Intro to R V: dates, using dplyr*

 Delivery plan: